 One of the most frequently asked questions I get from both new and non-vegans who want to eat more plant-based, is how to make easy vegan meals that don't involve costly meat replacements or strange ingredients.
-Especially now that many of us are doing more cooking from home, having some ideas for simple vegan meals made with normal pantry items seems like a good idea.
+Especially now that many of us are doing more cooking from home, having some ideas for Lazy Vegan Recipes made with normal pantry items seems like a good idea.

 Below I have compiled a brief list of super-easy vegan meals, most of which can be prepared in less than 30 minutes!
 Some in less than 5 minutes.
 Warning: these are not fancy meals!
 But they are tasty, affordable, vegan, and can be made from ingredients you probably already have in your pantry.
 So without further ado, let's start off with the most important meal of the day. . .